-Richard Hall is a musician, composer and music educator based in central Texas.
+Richard Hall is a musician, composer, animator and music educator based in central Texas.
 His main interest is performing live laptop “art” music in concert settings.
 Richard has performed at several national and international conferences and festivals including those sponsored by the College Music Society, the National Association of Composers USA, the Association for Technology in Music Instruction, the International Society of Improvising Musicians, the National Association of College Wind and Percussion Instructors, and the Texas Society of Music Theorists.
 His music has also been featured at conferences by the National Flute Association, the Society of Composers, Inc., the Vox Novus 60x60 Contemporary Music Project, the Electronic Music Midwest Festival and the International Computer Music Association as wells as the Sonic Art Oxford Festival in England and the LOOP Video Art Festival in Spain.
 His electronic music has been used at art museums in many major US and European cities.
-He has also created several Digital Art works that have been featured in numberous national and international performances.
+He has also created several animated Digital Art works that have been featured in numerous national and international performances.

 Richard is currently a Senior Lecturer of Music at Texas State University-San Marcos.
 His teaching duties include Composition, Electronic Composition, Music Technology, and Humanities.
 He also directs the Texas State Mysterium for New Music Ensemble.